apache/beam/beam-site/documentation/io/testing.md

     <tr>
      <td>beam_it_module
      </td>
-     <td>The path to the pom that contains the test (needed for invoking the test with PerfKit).
+     <td>The path to the pom that contains the test (needed for invoking the test with PerfKit Benchmarker).
      </td>
      <td>sdks/java/io/jdbc
      </td>